-- 13.1 Length of Workday - 13.1.1 The workday for unit members shall be a professional day, including a thirty (30) minute duty-free lunch.
+13.1 Length of Workday

+- 13.1.1 The workday for unit members shall be a professional day, including a thirty (30) minute duty-free lunch.
 The professional day is governed by the unit members' instructional responsibilities as identified by the standards listed in Appendix H rather than by a fixed starting and ending time.
-These responsibilities include attendance at IEP meetings within reason. - 13.1.2 On those days when K-12 unit members are required to return for an evening meeting, i.e., Open House, Back-to-School Night, or other events, the site shall schedule a minimum day the day before, the day of, or the day after the event.
+These responsibilities include attendance at IEP meetings within reason. - 13.1.2 On those days when TK-12 unit members are required to return for an evening meeting, i.e., Open House, Back-to-School Night, or other events, the site shall schedule a minimum day in the week of the event.
 Three (3) minimum days shall be scheduled at the end of each semester for finals for grades 9-12.
 There shall be two (2) minimum days the last week of school for grades 7-8.
-The last day of the school year shall be a minimum day for grades K-6 and continuation high school. - On those days when a 7-12 counselor or Director of Attendance and Discipline is required to return for an evening duty beyond the maximum number of duties that are required of a classroom teacher, the counselor or Director of Attendance and Discipline shall be granted a minimum day to be arranged by mutual agreement between the unit member and the immediate supervisor. - 13.1.3 If a unit member assumes duties on weekends, with the exception of extracurricular/co-curricular assignments, or substitutes during his/her conference period, he/she shall be paid at the rate set forth in Appendix "A". - If a unit member assumes duties or responsibilities beyond those that are required in this provision, or if a unit member is assigned specific curriculum development beyond the regular teaching assignment, the unit member shall be paid at the rate set forth in Appendix "A". - 13.1.4 When it becomes necessary for a 7-12 unit member to teach an additional instructional period on a regular and continuous basis, a systematic process for selection shall be utilized to determine the order in which unit members shall be offered the position.
-Compensation for teaching an additional instructional period shall be as provided for in Appendix A XI. - 13.1.4.1 The following criteria shall be applied in determining under what circumstances a 7-12 unit member qualifies to teach an additional instructional period: - a.
+The last day of the school year shall be a minimum day for grades TK-6 and continuation high school. - On those days when a 7-12 counselor or Dean of Student Services is required to return for an evening duty beyond the maximum number of duties that are required of a classroom teacher, the counselor or Dean of Student Services shall be granted a minimum day to be arranged by mutual agreement between the unit member and the immediate supervisor. - 13.1.3 If a unit member assumes duties on weekends, with the exception of extracurricular/co-curricular assignments, or substitutes during his/her conference period, he/she shall be paid at the rate set forth in Appendix "A". - If a unit member assumes duties or responsibilities beyond those that are required in this provision, or if a unit member is assigned specific curriculum development beyond the regular teaching assignment, the unit member shall be paid at the rate set forth in Appendix "A". - 13.1.4 When it becomes necessary for a 7-12 unit member to teach an additional instructional period on a regular and continuous basis, a systematic process for selection shall be utilized to determine the order in which unit members shall be offered the position.
+Compensation for teaching an additional instructional period shall be as provided for in Appendix A XIII. - 13.1.4.1 The following criteria shall be applied in determining under what circumstances a 7-12 unit member qualifies to teach an additional instructional period: - a.
 Unit members assigned to teach an additional instructional period must have received a proficient or exemplary rating on the most recent evaluations.